adgpta/NucleusAI/README.md

    ```
    pip install -r requirements.txt
    ```
- 4. **To install using environment files**: Navigate to the enviroment directory and run the following command to install NucleusAI dependencies. `YOUR_OS` is the name of the             operative system of the `.yml` file.
+ 4. **To install using environment files**: Navigate to the enviroment directory and run the following command to install NucleusAI dependencies. `YOUR_OS` is the name of the operating system of the `.yml` file.

       ```
-      conda env create -f environment_YOUR_OS.yml
+      conda env create -f EnvYOUR_OS.yml
       ```
  5. You can run the GUI by entering the following command: